Program: B.S., Civil Engineering

 Besides these facilities, students use Los Angeles itself as a laboratory, studying buildings, spacecraft, dams and other structures.

-With the broad-based education students receive at CSUN, it is highly recommended that students prepare to take the EIT (Engineering in Training), now commonly referred to as the FE (Fundamentals in Engineering) Exam, before graduation.
+With the broad-based education students receive at CSUN, it is highly recommended that they prepare to take the EIT (Engineering in Training), now commonly referred to as the FE (Fundamentals in Engineering) Exam, before graduation.
 This is a national exam, 8 hours in length and covering the basic topics that comprise the common core in engineering.
 The EIT or FE exam is the first of two exams that are required to become a registered engineer in the state of California.
 To sit for the second exam, additional work experience is required beyond the bachelor degree.
 In today’s society, it is almost imperative that students, preparing for the Civil Engineering profession, become registered.
 CSUN has an excellent reputation of preparing students for this goal.

 The high school preparation program is based upon an expectation of adequate high school preparation in science, mathematics and English.
 High school courses should include algebra, plane geometry, trigonometry and chemistry or physics (both desirable), and four years of English.
 Beginning engineering students must take the Entry Level Mathematics Test (ELM), Mathematics Placement Test (MPT), Chemistry Placement Test (CPT) and English Placement Test (EPT) before registration in basic courses will be permitted.